Philiks/dmenu/README.md

 $ cp config.def.h config.h
 ```
 This ensures that future patches won't overwrite the changes in your `config.h` since what those patches do is that they patch the `config.def.h` then copy that to `config.h` (basically the steps that we did).
+> Read this [documentation](https://suckless.org/hacking/) by suckless on how to apply patches.
 ## Patches applied